Information for Authors

 10. If you have registered as a preprint, please indicate this in your paper.

 11. After a final edited version of a paper has been approved by the editor, further changes should be limited to computer's errors, such as illegible letters, otherwise it may be necessary to make a charge.
+After editing the manuscript and laying it out, we will send the PDF file of preliminary galley to the corresponding author for proofreading.
 During proofreading by author, it is prohibited to revise minor corrections and polish up text at this final stage because author must submit the final version of text to the publisher from the beginning.
 That is proofreading is only to check up if original text is properly laid out or not.

 12. Submission of a paper to the Journal will be held to imply that it represents an original contribution not previously published (except in the form of an abstract or preliminary report); that is not being considered for publication elsewhere; and that if accepted by the Journal it will not be published elsewhere in the same form without the consent of the Editors.